sttng/Interstella5555/readme.md

 ![Original Animation](https://raw.githubusercontent.com/sttng/Interstella5555/main/original_ani.png "Original Animation")

+Oh - by the way, look at Stellas hair, they forgot to cut out the transparency for her curleys on one frame 😊.

 ## Musician, Magician

 The DVDs have soft subtitles and a different framing in the intro compared to the BD and UMD.